PhysiCell-Tools/python-loader/man/TUTORIAL.md

 #### Units

-Finally, it is possible to retrieve a dataframe, listing all units from all tracked variables, from metadata, mesh, continuum\_variables, discrete\_cells.
+Finally, it is possible to retrieve a dataframe that lists all units from all tracked variables, from metadata, mesh, continuum\_variables, and discrete\_cells.
 ```python
 df = mcds.get_unit_df()
 df.shape  # (82, 1)